rorgoroth/mingw-cmake-env/README.md

 cd mingw-cmake-env
 mkdir build && cd build
 ccmake -G Ninja ..
-ninja gcc
+ninja llvm
 ninja $package
 ```

 Where `$package` is, for example, `mpv` -  by default all packages are built which is probably not what you want so specify the package you want, it also accepts multiple targets.
-The toolchain is also excluded by default, so if there are updates to toolchain you need to manually run `ninja gcc`.
+The toolchain is also excluded by default, so if there are updates to toolchain you need to manually run `ninja llvm`.

+The toolchain now uses precompiled llvm from [rorgoroth/llvm-mingw](https://github.com/rorgoroth/llvm-mingw), checkout `deprecated_gcc` branch for the old version which requires building gcc if you need it but I probably wont be updating anything on that branch in the future.
+The downside to this is that my precompiled toolchain is built on alpine for alpine, it will not work inside of Ubuntu or anything else.
+If you want to use it you can fork my llvm-mingw yourself, run build.sh then upload your own toolchain the your release page and edit llvm.cmake in the toolchain directory to point at yours.
+I know it's slightly annoying but having a precompiled toolchain makes full rebuilds and setting up environment so much quicker for me.
+You coud also just set up an alpine container for this project which is what I do anyway.